DigiArea/maple-www-module/README.md

 #### Use

-Use GettingStarted.mw to use the package.
+Use **GettingStarted.mw** inside the downloaded archive to use the package.

 ### Links